opf/openproject/docs/user-guide/work-packages/faq/README.md

 ## Why can I not log time in a work package?

 You need to activate the module "Time and costs" in the project settings, first.

+## How can I add additional fields to a work package (e.g. "Department")?

+You can create a custom field for this that you add to the work package form.
+Please follow [these instructions](../../../system-admin-guide/custom-fields/).

+## When I create a new work package it's always a "Task".
+How can I change the default work package type?

+Please navigate to *Administration ->Work packages ->Types*.
+The type that is at the top of the list is the default type.
+To change it, use the arrows on the right to move another work package type to the top of the list.